Volunteer as a Citizen Scientist on the Westfield River with Hilltown Families

 West Branch of the Westfield River

-For the second year in a row, Hilltown Families will be partnering with Biocitizen in collaboration with the MA DEP in our long-term commitment to their stream monitoring project.
-Families with kids interested in science, including biology and ecology, are invited to join us on the banks of the Westfield River on Wednesday, October 12th at 3:30pm (rain date: 10/19).
-We will be collecting and inventorying benthic invertebrates (water bugs) using the rapid biotic assessment technique.
+For the third year in a row, Hilltown Families will be partnering with Biocitizen in collaboration with the MA DEP in our long-term commitment to their stream monitoring project.
+Families with kids interested in science, including biology and ecology, are invited to join us on the banks of the Westfield River on Wednesday, October 17th at 3:30pm (rain date: 10/21).
+We will be collecting and inventorying benthic invertebrates (water bugs) using the rapid biotic assessment (RBA) technique.
 The type of bugs found in our collection will give us a gauge of the river’s health.

 “Stonefly nymphs are a bug we want to catch,” shares Heidinger.
 “They are a primary food source for brook trout and, like trout, require clear, clean, cold oxygen-rich water.
 If there is too much nitrogen or potassium (from fertilizer run off) in the water, algae will bloom and suck the oxygen out of the river.
 You won’t find many stonefly nymphs—and therefore trout.”

 By doing a Rapid Bioassessment, we will continue to monitor a section of the West Branch of the Westfield River by netting benthic macro invertebrates (underwater bugs) and inventorying them.
-The percentage of certain insects we collect will quickly allow us to assess the quality of the river… and with the extreme weather we’ve experience here in Western MA this summer, the results will prove to be interesting in comparison to last year’s statistics!
+The percentage of certain insects we collect will quickly allow us to assess the quality of the river.

 This is a free volunteer opportunity, however, space is limited.
 Appropriate for kids 7yo and older.
+Directions will be given following sign up.
 Families interested in participating in this citizen scientist opportunity, or similar opportunities in the area, can contact us here: